archerydwd/blog/README.md

   {redirect, [{controller, "article"},{action, "show"},{article_id, ArticleId}]}.
 ```

-In this, we are getting the comment by using the comment id.
-Then we are getting the article id from the
+In this code, we are getting the comment by using the 'comment id'.
+Then we are getting the article id through the retrieved comment.
+We then delete the comment and redirect to the show action in the articles controller.

-comment, deleting the comment and then redirecting to the show action.
+This is all that's involved in deleting comments.
+Now go to: http://localhost:8001/articles/index, select an article, add a few comments, and try to delete some of them.

-So that's all there is to deleting comments, go to: http://localhost:8001/articles/index and select an article, add a few comments and then try to delete some of them.
+=

-**Routes**
+###Routes

 Edit the priv/blog.routes file and input:
 ```